Icém: Agricultural tourism

 Icém's diverse farms, which produce agricultural goods and cattle, are popular among visitors.

 Events

 The city of Icém is one of the region's better-known cultural centers.
-It offers events such as ballet, soccer and its year-end festivities.
+It offers events such as ballet, soccer and year-end festivities.
 Its main event is the rodeo-- Peão de Rodeio de Icém.
 Icém's soccer team, is tri-champion of the Copa Minas-São Paulo.